Myofascial Pain Syndrome

 The soft tissues and muscles in the body can be affected by a type of chronic pain condition named Myofascial Pain Syndrome.
 This condition occurs following an injury to the fascia, the layers of connective tissue that provide protection to the muscles.
 If you have had an accident or third-party negligence has resulted in myofascial pain syndrome then you may be entitled to make a claim.
 Talk to us about your myofascial pain syndrome claim.

-Call Jefferies Solicitors today to discuss your claim on 0800 342 3206.Contact us
+Call Jefferies Solicitors today to discuss your claim on 0800 342 3206.CONTACT OUR EXPERTS TODAY

 Symptoms of Myofascial Pain Syndrome